-A Bluetooth enabled cell phone must be paired to the in-vehicle Bluetooth system first and then connected to the vehicle before it can be used.
-See the cell phone manufacturers user guide for Bluetooth functions before pairing the cell phone.
+A Bluetooth cell phone must be paired to the Bluetooth system and then connected to the vehicle before it can be used.
+See your cell phone manufacturer's user guide for Bluetooth functions before pairing the cell phone.
 If a Bluetooth phone is not connected, calls will be made using OnStar® Hands-Free Calling, if available.
-Refer to the OnStar owner's guide for more information.
+Refer to the OnStar Owner's Guide for more information.

-Pairing Information:
+Pairing Information

-- Up to five cell phones can be paired to the in-vehicle Bluetooth system. - The pairing process is disabled when the vehicle is moving. - The in-vehicle Bluetooth system automatically links with the first available paired cell phone in the order the phone was paired.

-- Only one paired cell phone can be connected to the in-vehicle Bluetooth system at a time. - Pairing should only need to be completed once, unless changes to the pairing information have been made or the phone is deleted.
+- Up to five cell phones can be paired to the Bluetooth system. - The pairing process is disabled when the vehicle is moving. - Pairing only needs to be completed once, unless the pairing information on the cell phone changes or the cell phone is deleted from the system. - Only one paired cell phone can be connected to the Bluetooth system at a time.